 Anovulation as a consequence of high levels of prolactin is the most prevalent cause of female infertility.
 In 80% of cases, ovulation can be improved 6 months after undergoing a pharmaceutical treatment (with dopaminergic agonists).

-There are several physiological situations throughout a woman’s life that may cause a transitory increase of blood porlactin, like in the luteal phase of the menstrual cycle, during gestation and while breastfeeding.
+There are several physiological situations throughout a woman’s life that may cause a transitory increase of blood prolactin, like in the luteal phase of the menstrual cycle, during gestation and while breastfeeding.

-A transitory increase of blood porlactin may also occur during slow-wave sleep, physical exercise, orgasm, mammary manipulation or nipple stimulation, and under stressful situations.
+A transitory increase of blood prolactin may also occur during slow-wave sleep, physical exercise, orgasm, mammary manipulation or nipple stimulation, and under stressful situations.

-There are iatrogenic causes as well which consist of external factors such as the consumption of neuroleptics, antidepressants, ansiolytics, tranquilisers or opiates (morphine derivatives).
-These drugs decrease the action and synthesis of dopamin.
-Dopamin inhibits prolactin, so a decrease in dopamin invariably leads to an increase in blood prolactin.
+There are iatrogenic causes as well which consist of external factors such as the consumption of neuroleptics, antidepressants, anxiolytics, tranquilizers or opiates (morphine derivatives).
+These drugs decrease the action and synthesis of dopamine.
+Dopamine inhibits prolactin, so a decrease in dopamine invariably leads to an increase in blood prolactin.

-Oral contraceptive pills with estrogens produce a mild increase in blood prolactine.
+Oral contraceptive pills with estrogens produce a mild increase in blood prolactin.

-The most common pathological causes that may cause this disorder are: hypothyroidism, hyperandrogenism, nervous anoerixa, chronic renal insufficiency, polycystic ovary syndrome (PCOS), repeated psychological stress…
+The most common pathological causes that may cause this disorder are: hypothyroidism, hyperandrogenism (androgen excess), nervous anorexia, chronic renal insufficiency, polycystic ovary syndrome (PCOS), repeated psychological stress…